-Millennials and Gen-Z are highly motivated to grow their careers, and around 76% of younger generations are seeing learning as the key to their advancement.
+Millennials and Gen-Z are highly motivated to grow their careers, and around 76% of younger generations view learning as the key to their advancement.
 In fact, 62% of Generation Z want to take classes or learn new skills if it makes them better at their job.

 There are many ways that organizations can invest in employee development.
 For example, (i) assign employees a mentor from the company, (ii) recommend training courses/certificates to help them learn new skills and techniques (otherwise known as reskilling/upskilling), (iii) place them on projects that challenge them, and (iv) give them frequent feedback (see point #4).
 Managers should meet with their employees often to understand what motivates them.

 Employees want to continuously develop in today’s workplace.
 In fact, 65% of employees want more feedback, and 24% of workers would consider leaving their jobs if they have managers that provide inadequate performance feedback.